AeonShift-Magic/web-points-calculator/README.md

 php bin/console aeonshift:sourcedownload:scryfalldefaultcards # to update from the Scryfall file if present
 ```

 *(remember doing this too often will have your server banned if abusive, make sure it is done reasonably)*
+*(note: the commands are only in plain English for now, no localization available)*

 This software is distributed under the MIT License.
 Feel free to use it as much as you can, and to contribute to it, PRs are welcome!

-Original code from [William Pinaud (DocFX)](https://github.com/DocFX) for Aeonshift, 2025.
+Original code from [William Pinaud (DocFX)](https://github.com/DocFX) for AeonShift, 2025.